 Art’s is yet another true Valley classic.
 Smack in the heart of Studio City’s Ventura Blvd. strip, the old-school cafeteria has been dishing out monstrous sandwiches to Valley kids since the mid ’50s, and has the authentic Americana vibes to show for it. $20 might seem a lot for a pastrami sandwich (and it is), but when half a sandwich can possibly feed a family of four, it’s not such a bad deal.
 Get the noodle kugel too.

 Label’s Table boasts proudly to be one of LA’s few authentic Chicago-style delis.
 And to be honest, we haven’t really figured out what that means.
 But who cares when the food is this good?
-Down on Pico in south Beverly Hills, Label’s has been around since the 70’s and is known for their no-frills space, dirt cheap price, housemade pastrami, and tongue.
+Down on Pico in south Beverly Hills, Label’s has been around since the 70’s and is known for its dirt cheap prices, housemade pastrami, and tongue.
 Yes, their tongue.
-GET INTO IT.
+Get into it.